michael-betz/espirgbani_pio/README.md

 ## Assets
 Pre-built font and animation files can be found [here](https://github.com/yetifrisstlama/Espirgbani/releases/tag/v1.0).
 Copy these to the FAT32 formated SD card.

+The bitmap fonts have been auto-generated from existing true-type fonts by a [bash](https://github.com/yetifrisstlama/Espirgbani/blob/master/dev/generateFonts.sh) script and [bmfont](http://www.angelcode.com/products/bmfont/).

 ## `settings.json`
 If this file does not exist or cannot be parsed, a new file with default settings will be created.